Plug Power (NASDAQ:PLUG) Price Target Cut to $3.50

-Plug Power (NASDAQ:PLUG – Get Free Report) had its target price dropped by equities researchers at Susquehanna from $4.50 to $3.50 in a report released on Wednesday, Benzinga reports.
-The firm currently has a “neutral” rating on the electronics maker’s stock.
-Susquehanna’s target price would suggest a potential upside of 2.94% from the stock’s previous close.
+Plug Power (NASDAQ:PLUG – Get Free Report) had its target price dropped by analysts at Royal Bank of Canada from $5.00 to $3.50 in a report issued on Wednesday, Benzinga reports.
+The brokerage currently has a “sector perform” rating on the electronics maker’s stock.
+Royal Bank of Canada’s price target points to a potential upside of 2.94% from the stock’s previous close.

-A number of other brokerages have also weighed in on PLUG.
-Wells Fargo & Company reduced their price objective on Plug Power from $7.00 to $4.00 and set an “equal weight” rating on the stock in a research report on Tuesday, November 14th.
-B. Riley dropped their price objective on shares of Plug Power from $18.00 to $8.00 and set a “buy” rating for the company in a report on Wednesday.
-Jefferies Financial Group reiterated a “hold” rating and set a $6.00 target price on shares of Plug Power in a research report on Friday, November 10th.
-Truist Financial decreased their price target on shares of Plug Power from $6.00 to $3.00 and set a “hold” rating for the company in a research report on Tuesday.
-Finally, Wolfe Research cut shares of Plug Power from an “outperform” rating to a “peer perform” rating in a research note on Monday, November 13th.
-Three equities research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $8.34.
+A number of other brokerages have also issued reports on PLUG.
+Jefferies Financial Group restated a “hold” rating and issued a $6.00 target price on shares of Plug Power in a research note on Friday, November 10th.
+Morgan Stanley reiterated an “underweight” rating and set a $3.00 price objective (down previously from $3.50) on shares of Plug Power in a research note on Wednesday, December 6th.
+Wolfe Research lowered Plug Power from an “outperform” rating to a “peer perform” rating in a research note on Monday, November 13th.
+Roth Mkm lifted their price target on Plug Power from $4.00 to $4.50 and gave the company a “neutral” rating in a research note on Wednesday.
+Finally, UBS Group cut their price target on Plug Power from $15.50 to $5.00 and set a “buy” rating for the company in a research note on Tuesday, November 14th.
+Three investment analysts have rated the stock with a sell rating, thirteen have given a hold rating and seven have given a buy rating to the company.
+According to data from MarketBeat, Plug Power has an average rating of “Hold” and a consensus target price of $8.34.

 Plug Power Price Performance

-Plug Power (NASDAQ:PLUG – Get Free Report) last announced its quarterly earnings results on Thursday, November 9th.
-The electronics maker reported ($0.47) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.32) by ($0.15).
-The company had revenue of $198.71 million for the quarter, compared to the consensus estimate of $219.57 million.
-Plug Power had a negative net margin of 106.74% and a negative return on equity of 24.18%.
-The company’s revenue for the quarter was up 5.4% compared to the same quarter last year.
-During the same period last year, the firm posted ($0.30) earnings per share.
-On average, equities analysts predict that Plug Power will post -1.54 EPS for the current fiscal year.
+Plug Power (NASDAQ:PLUG – Get Free Report) last posted its quarterly earnings data on Thursday, November 9th.
+The electronics maker reported ($0.47) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.32) by ($0.15).
+The business had revenue of $198.71 million during the quarter, compared to analyst estimates of $219.57 million.
+Plug Power had a negative return on equity of 24.18% and a negative net margin of 106.74%.
+The firm’s revenue for the quarter was up 5.4% compared to the same quarter last year.
+During the same period in the previous year, the business earned ($0.30) EPS.
+On average, research analysts predict that Plug Power will post -1.54 earnings per share for the current year.

 Plug Power Inc delivers end-to-end clean hydrogen and zero-emissions fuel cell solutions for supply chain and logistics applications, on-road electric vehicles, stationary power market, and others in North America and internationally.
 It engages in building an end-to-end green hydrogen ecosystem, including liquid green hydrogen production, storage and handling, transportation, and dispensing infrastructure.